According to the NAACP:

 It’s easy to get into that hashtag mentality, that “Meek takes an L” discourse.
 It’s fun, easy and seemingly victimless.
 Shooting the shit with your friends it’s fun to pile on.
 I’m no stranger to it, but let’s not get carried away.

 If you think of Meek as a human, you have to think of him as someone who is capable of mistakes, and he’s certainly made his fair share of them.
-Yes the system is flawed, yes it fails two-thirds of its population regardless of label deals or minimum wage jobs, but Meek bears personal responsibility for his actions.
-Regardless, it’s not something to laugh it.
+Yes, the system is flawed, yes it fails two-thirds of its population regardless of label deals or minimum wage jobs, but Meek bears personal responsibility for his actions.
+Regardless, it’s not something to laugh about.

 Meek’s legal troubles aren’t part of his beef with Drake, they aren’t things to mention in a laundry list of fails next to a tweet, a tour, or a Drake line.
 Unlike “Back to Back” his legal troubles have real consequence and affect real lives; like his son’s lives.
 Calling a DA demanding an arrest on behalf of your favorite rapper isn't funny, it's the worst example of the internet disconnecting us from reality.